-Course Title Integrated Reading and Writing I

-Course Prefix, Num. and Title INRW 0306

-Division Communication & Fine Arts

-Department College Readiness

-Course Type Academic General Education Course (from ACGM, but not WCJC Core)

-Course Catalog Description Integration of critical reading and academic writing skills.
+Course Title Integrated Reading and Writing II Course Prefix, Num. and Title INRW 0307 Division Communication & Fine Arts Department College Readiness Course Type Academic General Education Course (from ACGM, but not WCJC Core) Course Catalog Description Integration of critical reading and academic writing skills.
+The course fulfills TSI requirements for reading and/or writing.
 The foundation of this course is a performance-based curriculum with a combined lecture/lab designed to develop students' critical reading and academic writing skills.
 The course integrates preparation in basic academic reading skills with basic skills in writing a variety of essays.
-TSI Placement.
-This course must be successfully completed with a "C" or higher to advance to INRW 0307, or ENGL 1301/NCBI 0300, or the student must pass the TSIA to satisfy TSI requirements.
+This is a course with a required lab.
+TSI placement or the successful completion of INRW 0306 with a C or better.
+This course must be successfully completed with a C or better to satisfy TSI requirements.
+Pre-Requisites TSI placement or the successful completion of INRW 0306 with a C or better Co-Requisites

-Pre-Requisites Enter Pre-Requisites Here.

-Co-Requisites NCBI 0306